SumoLogic/livetail-cli/README.md

 ## Installation

-[Platform specifuc binaries are provided for CLI. ] (https://github.com/SumoLogic/livetail-cli/releases) Linux binaries coming up soon!!
+[Platform specific binaries are provided for CLI. ] (https://github.com/SumoLogic/livetail-cli/releases) Linux binaries coming up soon!!

 Simply extract the archive and place the binaries to a location where you have read/write access.